-Mainly, you can find Goa in the Tibetan plateau, as they prefer areas that are almost 6,000ft above sea level.
+Mainly, you can find Goa in the Tibetan plateau, as they prefer areas that are almost 6,000 feet above sea level.
 Though the more significant numbers are in this area, some smaller groups are in China and India.
 Here they feed on wild grass and shrubs.

 Usually, they enjoy living in smaller family groups of 10 individuals.
 However, the majority of males prefer living alone.
-The only time they gather is during the mating season that starts in December.
+The only time they gather is during the mating season which starts in December.

 Primarily, the main predators for Goa are the snow leopard and the Himalayan wolf.
 Human beings also hunt them for food and skin.
 Due to small numbers in the wild, these three-letter animals are ranked as near threatened.

 Did you know there are cat species that live out in the wild?
 These are some of the three-letter animals that start with the letter c.
 Their name is also part of the most common 3 letter words in the world.
 Many people know that domestic pets live at home, but that’s just a small part of the 38 species.

 Out in the wild, cats inhabit almost every part of the world.
 Most have names according to where they live.
 For instance, there’s the European wild cat, African wild cat, Asiatic wild cat, and Arabian wild cat.
 Most live in isolation and come together to reproduce.